8ta4/blog/drafts/Looking for a To-Do App that Works with Neovim.md

-I'm on the hunt for a to-do management tool that ticks all my boxes.
+Has anyone discovered a to-do app that seamlessly integrates Neovim text editing and offers comprehensive task management features?

+I wrote this question about finding the perfect to-do app months ago.
+The first task on my yet-to-be-discovered perfect app should have been, "Remember to post your question about finding the perfect to-do app."

 Here's what I'm looking for:

 - A Mac app
 - Neovim text editing